jbale/my-reads/README.md

+This project was created for an assignment for the “Udacity React Nano Degree” which I have been using to re-familiarised myself with the fundamentals of React before the introduction of Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For more information on how to run the project see below.

 ## Available Scripts